Fultonham in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Erected by D.A.R.
 Schoharie Chapter & Patriotic Citizens.

 Location.
 42° 34.928′ N, 74° 23.458′ W. Marker is in Fultonham, New York, in Schoharie County.
 Marker is on New York State Route 30, on the right when traveling north.
 The marker plaque is afixed to a small boulder set back aways from the road, under the trees.
 There are two New York State historic markers closer to the road. .
 Touch for map.
-Marker is at or near this postal address: 3632 State Route 30, Fultonham NY 12071, United States of America.
-Touch for directions.
+Marker is Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Timothy Murphy (a few steps from this marker); Here Col. John Harper Vroman's Land (approx. 1.6 miles away); Bouck's Island (approx. 1.6 miles away); Smoke Generator (approx. 1.7 miles away); The Timothy Murphy Trail (approx. 1.8 miles away); Indian Village (approx. 2 miles away); Indian Trail (approx. 2.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Site of Upper Valley Fort (a few steps from this marker); Timothy Murphy (a few steps from this marker); Here Col. John Harper (approx. 1.3 miles away); Vroman's Land (approx. 1.6 miles away); Bouck's Island (approx. 1.6 miles away); Smoke Generator (approx. 1.7 miles away); The Timothy Murphy Trail (approx. 1.8 miles away); Indian Village (approx. 2 miles away).
+Touch for a list and map of all markers in Fultonham.

 Credits.
 This page was last revised on February 9, 2017.
-This page originally submitted on January 6, 2013, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 427 times since then and 22 times this year.
+It was originally submitted on January 6, 2013, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 630 times since then and 63 times this year.
 Photos: 1, 2. submitted on February 6, 2017, by Howard C. Ohlhous of Duanesburg, New York.
 3, 4. submitted on January 6, 2013, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.